-ICU Discharge Summary for TPA Insurance Claims: A Complete Guide for Indian Doctors
+ICU Discharge Summary for TPA Insurance Claims: A Complete Guide

-Everything Indian ICU doctors need to know about preparing discharge summaries for TPA insurance approval — required elements, common rejection reasons, and how to avoid them.
+Everything ICU doctors need to know about preparing discharge summaries for TPA insurance approval — required elements, common rejection reasons, and how to avoid them.

-In Indian hospitals, an ICU stay almost always involves a health insurance claim.
+In most hospitals, an ICU stay almost always involves a health insurance claim.
 Whether the patient is covered by a corporate group policy, a government scheme like PMJAY (Ayushman Bharat), or an individual mediclaim policy, the TPA (Third Party Administrator) will require a detailed discharge summary before processing the claim.

 This document is the most important piece of paperwork the treating ICU doctor will produce.
 Incomplete or poorly structured summaries are the single most common cause of delayed or rejected ICU claims.